kedro-org/kedro/docs/source/hooks/common_use_cases.md

 HOOKS = (AzureSecretsHook(),)
 ```

-Note: `DefaultAzureCredential()` is Azure's recommended approach to authorise access to data in your storasge accounts.
-For more information please see [Azure's documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python).
+Note: `DefaultAzureCredential()` is Azure's recommended approach to authorise access to data in your storage accounts.
+For more information, consult the [documentation about how to authenticate to Azure and authorize access to blob data](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python).